-HMS Edinburgh – known as the ‘Fortress of the Sea’ – is the nation’s last Type 42 destroyer, a veteran of the destroyer fleet known as the workhorses of the Royal Navy.
-The ship is currently taking on a range of tasks across the breadth of the Atlantic, supporting counter-narcotic efforts in the seas around West Africa, and providing reassurance to UK territories and dependencies across the globe.
+HMS Edinburgh – known as the ‘Fortress of the Sea’ – was the nation’s last serving Type 42 destroyer, a veteran of the destroyer fleet known as the workhorses of the Royal Navy.
+The ship has now decommissioned, bringing to an end the era of the Type 42s.

 The featured jobs are available now

 Explore Opportunities Royal Marines OfficerMore info

 Explore Opportunities Engineering Technician (Marine Submariner)More info

 Explore Opportunities Naval Nurse (Qualified)More info